 A good rule of thumb is if you don’t want end-users to self-remediate (or it’s a problem they can’t solve on their own), then you should make it a registration requirement.
 An example of this would be checking if the device is enrolled in the organization’s MDM provider.

-On the other hand, if the device check is related to the device’s posture and is something the end-user can self-remediate, then it should not be a registration requirement.
+On the other hand, if the device Check is related to the device’s posture and is something the end-user can self-remediate, then it should not be a registration requirement.
 A good example of this is making sure a device’s web browsers are up-to-date.

-To set requirements for a platform, check the checkbox labeled Restrict new registration to macOS devices which pass specified checks… and then, choose the checks you wish to make requirements.
-All of the checks listed here must be in a passing state for the device to be considered eligible for registration.
+To set requirements for a platform, check the checkbox labeled Restrict new registration to macOS devices which pass specified checks… and then, choose the Checks you wish to make requirements.
+All of the Checks listed here must be in a passing state for the device to be considered eligible for registration.

-If an end-user asks you why a device wasn’t eligible, you can always see specifically which checks it was failing by finding it under Devices > Unregistered Devices and looking at which checks it is currently failing and comparing that with the list of registration requirements.
+If an end-user asks you why a device wasn’t eligible, you can always see specifically which checks it was failing by finding it under Devices > Unregistered Devices and looking at which Checks it is currently failing and comparing that with the list of registration requirements.

-There may be some situations where this behavior is undesirable.
-For instance, on shared devices, or in cases where an end-user regularly uses multiple identities when logging into services.
+There may be some situations where this behavior is undesirable, for instance, on shared devices, or in cases where an end-user regularly uses multiple identities when logging into services.

-You can change this behavior to allow all the individuals imported into Kolide (listed in People top-level menu item) by performing the following steps:
+You can change this behavior to allow all the individuals imported into Kolide (listed in the People top-level menu item) by performing the following steps: